yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 _Purity_

-Generally your function won't modify anything of the outside world.
+Generally your functions won't modify anything in the outside world.
 This means, it can't modify the value of a variable, can't get user input, can't write on the screen, can't launch a missile.
 On the other hand, parallelism will be very easy to achieve.
-Haskell makes it clear where effects occurs and where you are pure.
+Haskell makes it clear where effects occur and where you are pure.
 Also, it will be far easier to reason about your program.
-Most bug will be prevented in pure part of your program.
+Most bugs will be prevented in the pure parts of your program.

-Furthermore there is an essential respected law in Haskell:
+Furthermore pure functions follow a fundamental law in Haskell:

- > Applying a function with the same parameter always return the same value.
+ > Applying a function with the same parameters always returns the same value.

 _Laziness_

 Laziness by default is a very uncommon language design.
-By default, Haskell evaluate something only when it is needed.
+By default, Haskell evaluates something only when it is needed.
-As consequence, it provides a very elegant way to manipulate infinite structures for example.
+In consequence, it provides a very elegant way to manipulate infinite structures for example.

 A last warning on how you should read Haskell code.
 For me, it is like reading scientific papers.
-Some part are very clear, but when you see a formula, just focus and read slower.
+Some parts are very clear, but when you see a formula, just focus and read slower.
 Also, while learning Haskell, it _really_ doesn't matter much if you don't understand syntax details.
-If you cross a `>>=`, `<$>`, `<-` or any other weird symbol, just ignore them and follows the flow of the code.
+If you meet a `>>=`, `<$>`, `<-` or any other weird symbol, just ignore them and follows the flow of the code.

 <h4 id="function-declaration">Function declaration</h4>